REFLECTIONS FROM PAST RETREATANTS

 I plan on returning to the dark once a year.
 The healing that my body undergoes without the pressures of light, sound, movement and time are indispensable.
 I am extremely grateful to Scott, his family and everyone who helped build the SkyCaves.
 They have created a space that is safe and comfortable for people to heal themselves.

-In day to day conditions the information coming in is processed and given meaning through a personal system of values and some things, perhaps the more traumatic experiences, are left unprocessed and stuffed into a corner of the unconscious.
 This experience of the dark room for me presented the opportunity to remove the filters that I have in place in my daily waking life, to open to the immensity of the internal landscape, and to begin the unpacking of the backlogs of unprocessed information that could been seen precisely and addressed effectively within the spaciousness of the dark.

 This 8 days was the deepest time I ever had with myself, nowhere to go, yet surprisingly compelling.
 I got to bear witness to the sheer volume of narratives that I had been running through my mind.
 There really wasn’t much respite from the work.
-I realized a couple days in, that this retreat would not be about resting away from the outside world, but rather a deep inner assessment of the most subtle layers of thought, a cleanse down to the quantum aspects of the nervous system that are used for creating/ dreaming the worldly experience into being, and a reminder that the power and freedom to choose where I place my awareness is attainable and available.

 "We're all just walking each other home."

 - Ram Dass